 The decentralization of Tokyo

 The ideals of the Metabolist Manifesto were perhaps best exhibited and advocated by Kenzo Tange in his 1960 Plan for Tokyo.
-In 1958 the Tokyo Regional Plan was released, which proposed a series of satellite cities and general decentralization as the solution to Tokyo’s rapid population boom (rising from 3.5 million in 1945 to 10 million in 1960).
+In 1958 the Tokyo Regional Plan was released, which proposed a series of satellite cities and general decentralization to solve Tokyo’s rapid population boom (rising from 3.5 million in 1945 to 10 million in 1960).

 Kenzo Tange declared the goals of his Plan of Tokyo redevelopment: